 The BIA revealed that the largest benefits from the agriculture programme accrued to the two lower expenditure quintiles.
-However, given that the FISP's original objective was to be propor, the programme slightly missed this objective due to the benefits significantly accruing more to the 2nd quintile grouping (29 percent), compared to the poorest 1st quintile grouping (26 percent).
-This clearly shows evidence of poor targeting.
+However, given that the FISP's original objective was to be propoor, the programme slightly missed this objective due to the benefits significantly accruing more to the 2nd quintile grouping (29 percent), compared to the poorest 1st quintile grouping (26 percent).
+This shows some marginal evidence of poor targeting.
+It could well be that the agricultural programme's targeting methodology did not accurately incorporate the poorest farming households.
+It must be noted however that using the World Bank poverty datum line of US\$ 1.9 per day, quintile groups 1 through 4 would still be considered poor by that standard [29].

 In addition, while the results showed a decline in benefits to the higher quintile, it was worrying to observe that the richest quintile grouping still received significant benefits (close to 10 percent) from the government programme.
 In the case of applying BIA to CSA programmes, such results could be similarly used to understand how far climate action measures in agriculture are pro-poor.
-This is especially vital given the essential objectives of CSA and other adaptation and resilience building initiatives being aimed at targeting the most vulnerable [29,30,31,32].
+This is especially vital given the essential objectives of CSA and other adaptation and resilience building initiatives being aimed at targeting the most vulnerable [30,31,32,33].
 It must be noted that aspects such as benefit incidence by level of education, can also be considered as proxy variables useful for measuring benefits of CSA initiatives that accrue to different socio-economic classes.
 An interesting observation from the results was that the tertiary education holders received the least benefits from the agricultural programme.
 This is probably due to such beneficiaries likely having other sources of income or livelihoods.
-Such dynamics are worthwhile factors for consideration when it comes to CSA assessments or during the conceptual and design stages for CSA initiatives [29,32].
+Such dynamics are worthwhile factors for consideration when it comes to CSA assessments or during the conceptual and design stages for CSA initiatives [30,33].

 The study results also highlighted the lack of a pro-gender aspect in the agriculture programme.
 This contributed to the skewed benefits that the BIA results revealed, with female headed households only having received a third of the benefits compared to male headed households at 62 percent.
-In terms of application to CSA initiatives, such gender skewed results would be particularly important given the strong gender dynamics that are advocated for and included within the framework for CSA implementation [33,34,29].
-It has been observed that in order to achieve CSA in a socially sustainable manner, there is need to understand the roles, capabilities and responsibilities of women and men to ensure equal access to CSA benefits [35,36].
+These gender skewed results are particularly worrying due to the fact that Zambia, like many other African countries, is taking measures to advance the status of women and improve their wellbeing in society.
+Despite these efforts, it can be noticed in the results of the study, that agricultural and related benefits are not accruing to the feminine gender in a significant way.
+In terms of application to CSA initiatives, such gender skewed results would be particularly important given the strong gender dynamics that are advocated for and included within the framework for CSA implementation [34,35,30].
+It has been observed that in order to achieve CSA in a socially sustainable manner, there is need to understand the roles, capabilities and responsibilities of women and men to ensure equal access to CSA benefits [36,37].